 Writing to Zuma on an ANC head of security letterhead, Maleka – a powerful and shadowy party figure – directly addresses “Dear Comrade President”, praises Motala’s integrity and concludes: “The application for pardon by comrade Motala is supported by this office.”

 Despite this influential backing, Motala appears keen to keep his application under wraps.
-Mail & Guardian this week.
+Somewhat comically, he flatly denied having lodged the application when questioned by the Mail & Guardian this week.

 It could be that this is because the story set out in his plea to Zuma may not stand up to public scrutiny.